Arham0003/Medstocksy-Connect/README.md

-# medcrm — Customer Relations for Pharmacies
+# Medstocksy_Connect — Customer Relations for Pharmacies

 > **Note on scope:** this is a production-quality scaffold, **not a finished product**.
 The schema, auth, RLS, layout, and core pages are real.
 The campaign wizard, reminder rule editor, and a few other interactions are marked TODO and need ~1–2 more weeks of focused work to fully ship.
 Read the [What's done vs what's left](#whats-done-vs-whats-left) section before deploying.